ColonnaLab/EMBO_popgen/popgen2023/connections/README.md

+# SERVER CONNECTION

-# The Server can be accessed by speakers and students at:
+## The Server can be accessed by speakers and students at:
 ## embo-popgen-2023.recas.ba.infn.it

 The software has been installed system-wide and should be visible by everyone.